Abram A. Hammond: Early life

-Abram Adams Hammond was born in Brattleboro, Vermont March 21, 1814, the son of Nathaniel and Patty Ball Hammond.
+Hammond was born in Brattleboro, Vermont, on March 21, 1814, the son of Nathaniel and Patty Ball Hammond.
 He moved to Indiana at the age of six when his family settled in Brookville, Indiana.
 He attended school and later studied law and was admitted to the bar.
 In 1835 he moved to Greenfield where he opened a law office.
 He married Mary Ansden in 1838 and the couple had one daughter.
 In 1840 he moved again this time to Columbus where he partnered in a law office with John H. Bradley.
 He was briefly the prosecuting attorney for Bartholomew County.

 He moved again in 1846 to Indianapolis where he and his partner relocated their law office.
 They moved again in 1847 to Cincinnati, Ohio.
-Still on the move, they returned to Indianapolis in 1849 adding Hugh O'Neal to their law firm.
-In 1850 the Indiana legislature created a Court of Common Pleas and Hammond was selected to become its first judge.
-He held the post only briefly and resigned in 1852 to move to San Francisco to form a new law office with Rufus A. Lockwood.
-He returned to Indiana in 1853 and in 1855 moved to Terre Haute, Indiana where he formed yet another law office with Thomas H. Nelson.
+Still on the move, they returned to Indianapolis in 1849, adding Hugh O'Neal to their law firm.
+In 1850 the Indiana legislature created a Court of Common Pleas, and Hammond was selected to become its first judge.
+He held the post only briefly, and resigned in 1852 to move to San Francisco to form a new law office with Rufus A. Lockwood.
+He returned to Indiana in 1853 and in 1855 moved to Terre Haute, where he formed yet another law office with Thomas H. Nelson.
 He remained in Terre Haute until he was elected lieutenant governor.